rsense/rsense/README.md

 RSense is a tool for doing static analysis of Ruby source code.
 Rsense is used in conjunction with an editor plugin.

-RSense is currently under heavy development and not ready to use yet.
+RSense is currently under heavy development and ready for testing.
+Currently we need to improve the homepage and develop plugins for code_completion.
+In the near future we'll also be ready to implement some of the other basic features like `find-definition`.
+After that, there's plenty to do in the long term.
+See the waffle link below to find out where you can pitch in.
 It would be awesome if you helped get things done.

 [![Stories in Ready](https://badge.waffle.io/rsense/rsense.png?label=ready&title=Ready)](https://waffle.io/rsense/rsense)